google/yamlfmt/README.md

 This tool is not yet officially supported by Google.
 It is currenlty maintained solely by @braydonk, and unless something changes primarily in spare time.

+## Blog

+I'm going to use these links to GitHub Discussions as a blog of sorts, until I can set up something more proper:
+* yamlfmt's recent slow development #149
+* Issues related to the yaml.v3 library #148

 ## Installation

 To download the `yamlfmt` command, you can download the desired binary from releases or install the module directly: